 CAPSTAN needs stakeholder support!

 Our approach will be heavily informed by your opinions, expectations, and experiences of graduate training initiatives and education received by marine scientists.
 The CAPSTAN aims to increase Australian student qualifications, improve scientific outputs and reputations, enhance employability skills, and increase the use of national infrastructure.
 On behalf of the CAPSTAN Foundational Alliance, we are excited to introduce our Business Investor Prospectus.
-We invite you to consider becoming part of this first of its kind and truly national sea-training programme on-board the RV Investigator.
-These outcomes have the potential benefit you and your industry for years to come.
+We invite you to consider becoming part of this first of its kind and truly national sea-training programme on-board RV Investigator.
+These outcomes have potential benefit for you and your industry for years to come.

 We are currently looking for industry sponsorship and collaboration, so please don’t hesitate to contact us if you are interesting in climbing aboard this exciting initiative.

-If you are a representative of the marine science industries, government or tourism, please download our capstan-business-prospectus
+If you are a representative of the marine science industries, government or tourism, please download our capstan-business-prospectus.

-If you are from an Australian university, please download our capstan-university-prospectus
+If you are from an Australian university, please download our capstan-university-prospectus.